Description: Used to get the page navigation list

 To implement the data calling the specified site.

-navList needs to use the endnavList tag to indicate the end, and use the for loop to output the content in the middle.
+navList needs to use the endnavList tag to indicate the end, and content is output using a for loop in between.

 navs is an array object, so it needs to be usedfor